 Cutting of multiple pieces is not recommended but can be done safely by ensuring that each piece is held firmly against the table and fence.
+When the saw comes up to speed (about 1 second) lower the arm smoothly and slowly to cut through the wood.
+Let the blade come to a full stop before raising arm.

 A crosscut is made by cutting wood across the grain at any angle.
 A straight crosscut is made with the miter arm at the zero degree position.
-Set the miter arm at zero, hold the wood on the table and firmly against the fence.
-Turn on the saw by squeezing the trigger.
+Set and lock the miter arm at zero, hold the wood firmly on the table and against the fence.
+With the rail lock knob tightened, turn on the saw by squeezing the trigger switch shown in Figure 4.